Virginia Medical Cannabis Patient Count

 Section 270 Reportable events; security

-Section 280 Cultivation and production of cannabis oil
+Section 280 Cultivation and production of cannabis products

 Section 285 Registration of products

-Section 290 Labeling of batch of cannabis oil products
+Section 290 Labeling of batch of cannabis products

 Section 300 Laboratory requirements; testing